tuxthepenguin84/promptly/README.md

 ## Documentation

-This section provides a comprehensive guide to all features and settings within the Promptly app on your WearOS device.
+This section provides a comprehensive guide to all features and settings within the Promptly app on your Wear OS device.

 ### Home Screen